pattonsgirl/CEG2350/Labs/Lab07/README.md

 ## Submission

-1. Verify that your GitHub repo has a `Lab06` folder with at minimum:
+1. Verify that your GitHub repo has a `Lab07` folder with at minimum:

-   - `Lab06.md`
+   - `Lab07.md`
    - an `images` folder (with your screenshots inside)

-2. In the Pilot Dropbox, paste the URL to the `Lab06` folder in your GitHub repo
+2. In the Pilot Dropbox, paste the URL to the `Lab07` folder in your GitHub repo
-   - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab06
+   - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab07

 ## Rubric

-- Part 1 - 1 pt per question - 9 pts total
-- Part 2 - 1 pt per question - 8 pts total
+- Part 1 - 1 pt per question - 8 pts total
-- Part 3 - 1 pt per question - 4 pts total
+- Part 2 - 1 pt per question - 4 pts total